mathemage/xphi-lhcb/src/offload-bandwidth/NOTES.rst

 ---------------------------

 - Class `tbb::tick_count` used for time measurements.
+- command-line args:

-- Switch between MIC cards by modifying `MIC_NUM`.
+  - argument `-m` for switching between MIC cards
+  - argument `-i` for number of iterations
+  - argument `-e` for number of elements

 - Use `ALLOC`, `REUSE` and `FREE` to configure `offload` mode:

-  - Allocate on MIC?
+  - Whether to allocate on the MIC...
-  - Deallocate on MIC?
+  - Whether to deallocate on the MIC...

 - Variable `pData` points to data to be offloaded to MIC.